elementor/elementor/docs/data/base/v2/controller.md

    *  To serve the `Controller` itself.

 * Why Sub-Endpoints exists?
+   > Note: Sub-Endpoints are marked not as the best practices and should be avoided.
    *  Make it possible to simulate it as command, and attach a processor on it.
    *  To get extra depth, from something which not a resource, example: `resource/endpoint/sub-endpoint`.